Moore's law: Forecasts and roadmaps

 In 2016 the International Technology Roadmap for Semiconductors, after using Moore's Law to drive the industry since 1998, produced its final roadmap.
 It no longer centered its research and development plan on Moore's law.
 Instead, it outlined what might be called the More than Moore strategy in which the needs of applications drive chip development, rather than a focus on semiconductor scaling.
 Application drivers range from smartphones to AI to data centers.

 IEEE began a road-mapping initiative in 2016, Rebooting Computing, named the International Roadmap for Devices and Systems (IRDS).

-Some forecasters, including Gordon Moore, predict that Moore's law will end by around 2025.
-Although Moore's Law will reach a physical limit, some forecasters are optimistic about the continuation of technological progress in a variety of other areas, including new chip architectures, quantum computing, and AI and machine learning.
+Some forecasters, including Gordon Moore, predicted between 2012–2016 that Moore's law would end by around 2025.
+Although Moore's Law will reach a physical limit, some forecasters in 2019 and 2020 were optimistic about the continuation of technological progress in a variety of other areas, including new chip architectures, quantum computing, and AI and machine learning.
 Nvidia CEO Jensen Huang declared Moore's law dead in 2022; several days later, Intel CEO Pat Gelsinger countered with the opposite claim.

 Consequences

 Digital electronics have contributed to world economic growth in the late twentieth and early twenty-first centuries.
 The primary driving force of economic growth is the growth of productivity, which Moore's law factors into.
 Moore (1995) expected that "the rate of technological progress is going to be controlled from financial realities".
 The reverse could and did occur around the late-1990s, however, with economists reporting that "Productivity growth is the key economic indicator of innovation."
 Moore's law describes a driving force of technological and social change, productivity, and economic growth.

 An acceleration in the rate of semiconductor progress contributed to a surge in U.S. productivity growth, which reached 3.4% per year in 1997–2004, outpacing the 1.6% per year during both 1972–1996 and 2005–2013.
 As economist Richard G. Anderson notes, "Numerous studies have traced the cause of the productivity acceleration to technological innovations in the production of semiconductors that sharply reduced the prices of such components and of the products that contain them (as well as expanding the capabilities of such products)."

-The primary negative implication of Moore's law is that obsolescence pushes society up against the Limits to Growth.
+The primary negative implication of Moore's law is that it is associated with rapid obsolescence and accordingly high maintenance costs.
 As technologies continue to rapidly improve, they render predecessor technologies obsolete.
 In situations in which security and survivability of hardware or data are paramount, or in which resources are limited, rapid obsolescence often poses obstacles to smooth or continued operations.